sethiojas/automation/README.md

 Get file via email from your system.
 The body should contain the path to file.
 ***The path given must not be of a directory***

 * ### Sleep
 Change the amount of delay time after parsing one email.
 The default is 120 seconds.
 i.e. the program sleeps for 120 seconds after reading/executing one email/task respectively

+* ### Stop
+Remotely stop the execution of automate.py.
+Email body could be left empty.

 ***Time should be specified in seconds in the email body***